Reducing Stochastic Games to Semidefinite Program Feasibility: Introduction

 Furthermore, there is a simple reduction from \emph{parity games} to mean payoff games by using the priorities of the parity game with a suitably large basis \cite{puri1995theory}.
 Parity games are polynomial-time equivalent to the model-checking problem of the propositional $\mu$-calculus~\cite{emerson_jutla_sistla}, which has been called \emph{`the most important logics in model checking'}~\cite{BradfieldIgor}.
 For parity games, a quasipolynomial algorithm has been found recently~\cite{CaludeJKLS22}.
 Subsequent work indicates that the various quasipolynomial methods that have been obtained lately for parity games~\cite{LehtinenPSW22,JurdzinskiMT22,LehtinenB20} do not extend to mean payoff games~\cite{ColcombetFGO22}.

 Mean payoff games can be generalised to \emph{stochastic mean payoff games} (sometimes called \emph{$2 \frac{1}{2}$-player games}), where the graph might contain stochastic nodes.
-If the strategy of one of the two players in such a game is fixed, the game turns into a Markov decision process, for which polynomial-time algorithms based on linear programming are known \cite{puterman}.
-Stochastic mean payoff games are equivalent under polynomial-time Turing reductions to Condon's \emph{simple stochastic games}~\cite{andersson_miltersen}, which are known to be in the intersection of NP and coNP~\cite{condon} (we may even assume that the simple stochastic games are \emph{stopping}, see the discussion in \cref{sect:SG}.)
+If the strategy of one of the two players in such a game is fixed, the game turns into a Markov decision process, for which polynomial-time algorithms based on linear programming are known~\cite{puterman}.
+Stochastic mean payoff games are equivalent under polynomial-time Turing reductions to Condon's \emph{simple stochastic games}~\cite{andersson_miltersen} (we may even assume that the simple stochastic games are \emph{stopping}, see the discussion in \cref{sect:SG}), which are known to be in the intersection of NP and coNP~\cite{condon}.
 There are many other variants of games that all have the same complexity, see~\cite{andersson_miltersen}.
-Stochastic mean payoff games can also be reduced to max-plus-average constraints, which are still in NP $\cap$ coNP~\cite{BodirskyMaminoTropical}.

-We introduce a fragment of max-plus-average constraints, which we call \emph{max-average constraints}.
+One approach to analyze mean payoff games consists in reducing these games to \emph{constraint satisfaction problems (CSPs)}.
+More precisely, it is known that mean payoff games are equivalent to the max-atom problem~\cite{atsma,and-or-scheduling}, while {the more expressive} stochastic mean payoff games can be reduced to max-plus-average constraints, which are still in NP $\cap$ coNP~\cite{BodirskyMaminoTropical}.
+In the conference version of this article, we introduced a fragment of max-plus-average constraints, called \emph{max-average constraints}.
 There is a polynomial-time reduction from stopping simple stochastic games to max-average constraints (\cref{sect:max-avg}).
-Max-average constraints have the advantage that they can be further reduced to the feasibility problem for semidefinite programs.
+Max-average constraints have the advantage that they can be further reduced to the feasibility problem for semidefinite programs, as we will show here.
+In fact, with some extra effort we can also show this for the entire class of max-plus-average constraints.
 This implies that all the mentioned computational problems from the second cluster can be reduced to semidefinite programming.
 See \cref{fig:landscape} for an overview of the mentioned computational problems and their relationship.